tinted-theming/home/README.md

 See the individual styling guides for more information on each:

 - [Base16](/styling.md) - the original, 16 colors with very fixed semantic meanings.
-- [Base17](https://github.com/tinted-theming/base17) - our evolution of Base16.
-It's still 16 colors, but far more power and flexibility to create higher fidelity themes and templates.
 - [Base24](https://github.com/tinted-theming/base24/blob/master/styling.md) - an extra 8  colors for full ANSI support in your terminals.
-- [BaseNext DRAFT](https://github.com/tinted-theming/basenext) - as many colors as you want, along with the flexibility and complexity.

 A scheme is defined using a [YAML](https://yaml.org/) file.
 The file specification is in the [Builder Guidelines](/builder.md#schemes-repository).